tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

-    *1.10 TYPE "Hello, world!"!         ⇠ input a simple one-line program *L S HELLO                          ⇠ write program to disk with LIBRARY SAVE *L O HELLO                          ⇠ verify that it's really there HELLO .FC   1                       ⇠ yup, there it is!
+    *1.10 TYPE "Hello, world!"!         ⇠ input a simple one-line program *L S HELLO                          ⇠ write program to disk with LIBRARY SAVE *L O HELLO                          ⇠ verify that it's really there HELLO .FD   1                       ⇠ yup, there it is!
     *E                                  ⇠ ERASE all our hard work so far *W                                  ⇠ is it gone?
     C U/W-FOCAL:  16K-V4  NO/DA/TE      ⇠ goneski